kingparra/d426/notes/03_-_complex_queries.rst

 ^^^^^^^^^^^^^^^
 Aggregate functions are commonly used with the GROUP BY clause.
 With a GROUP BY clause, each value of the column(s) becomes a group.

+The evaluation process looks something like this:

+1. Split the table into groups for each value that you grouped by.
+2. Calculate the aggregates from the query for each group.
+3. Create a result set with 1 row for each group.

 ::

   CREATE TABLE sales (